Cambridge SU: has-been or never-was?

 “Open access to spaces within colleges could be the answer to our issues with space”

 By contrast, one third-year Warwick student felt directly involved with their SU democratically, through sports policies, calling this “massively important.”
-They admitted, however, that its reach was limited – beyond the Wednesday club night “where everyone goes,” they said “if the SU building wasn’t there, I don’t think it would affect my university experience, other than walking a bit further.”
+They were not, however, entirely positive about the space.
+They admitted that its reach was limited – beyond the Wednesday club night “where everyone goes;” the hairdressers; and the weekly pub quiz – they said “if the SU building wasn’t there, I don’t think it would affect my university experience, other than walking a bit further.”

 The wider SU struggles to gain enough engagement to truly represent the student body: the turnout in the most recent election was 19%, an increase from 10% in the prior two years.
 It’s clear that students are struggling to get involved with our SU.